Chlorate: Natural occurrence

-A recent study has discovered the presence of natural chlorate deposits around the world, with relatively high concentrations found in arid and hyper-arid regions.
+A 2010 study has discovered the presence of natural chlorate deposits around the world, with relatively high concentrations found in arid and hyper-arid regions.
 The chlorate was also measured in rainfall samples with the amount of chlorate similar to perchlorate.
 It is suspected that chlorate and perchlorate may share a common natural formation mechanism and could be a part of the chlorine biogeochemistry cycle.
 From a microbial standpoint, the presence of natural chlorate could also explain why there is a variety of microorganisms capable of reducing chlorate to chloride.
 Further, the evolution of chlorate reduction may be an ancient phenomenon as all perchlorate reducing bacteria described to date also utilize chlorate as a terminal electron acceptor.
 It should be clearly stated, that currently no chlorate-dominant minerals are known.
 This means that the chlorate anion exists only as a substitution in the known mineral species, or – eventually – is present in the pore-filling solutions.

-In 2011, a study of the Georgia Institute of Technology unveiled the presence of magnesium chlorate on the planet Mars.
+In 2011, a study by the Georgia Institute of Technology unveiled the presence of magnesium chlorate on the planet Mars.